-On the evening of June 5, the lower division of Kem-Forest School held the closing exercises for the year by presenting a most tuneful and attractive operetta entitle.
-"The Stolen Flower Queen," libretto by Douglass Whith head and music by G. A. Grant-Schaefer.
-The principal parts were beautifully sung by Nedra Gullette as "Fair Queen," Dorothy Clark as "Flower Queen," Robert Sincerbeaux as "Johnny Jump-Up," Robert McKie as "King of the Weeds," and 62 others in the cast, who acquitted the selves very creditably.
-Miss Parsons, who trained the children, received much deserved praise from the large appreciative audience in the school.
+On the evening of June 5, the lower division of Kew-Forest School held the closing exercises for the year by Forest School held the closing exercises for the year by presenting a most tuneful and attractive operetta entitled "The Stolen Flower Queen," libretto by Douglass White-head and music by G. A. Grant-Schaefer.
+The principal parts were beautifully sung by Nedra Gullette as "Fairy Queen," Dorothy Clark as "Flower Queen," Robert Sincer-beaux as "Johnny Jump-Up," Robert McKie as "King of the Weeds," and 62 others in the cast, who acquitted them-selves very creditably.
+Miss Parsons, who trained the children, received much deserved praise from the large children, received much deserved praise from the large appreciative audience

 The names of 40 scholars in the lower school, whose records showed an average of 90% or more for the year's work were read.
-Catherine Kneeland, of the first grade, received an average of 96.7% for the year, the highest in the school and Nedra Gullette, seventh grade, 96.2%, second highest
+Catherine Kneeland, of the first grade, received an average of 96.7% for the year, the highest in the school, and Nedra Gullette, seventh grade, 96.2%, second highest in the school.